kirull1/videocloud/memory-bank/activeContext.md

    - Added unit tests with Vitest for the Text component
    - Established standard that components should NOT have README.md files
    - Defined mandatory component development workflow requiring Storybook stories, screenshot tests, and unit tests for all new components
+   - Fixed all dependencies in package.json files to use exact versions (no ^ or ~ prefixes) for better reproducibility

 1. **Project Repository Structure**